Epiphany in Greece – Theophania – Ton Foton – 6 January

 I should think that the only thing on the divers mind at this point, is a warm towel and something hot to drink!

-As the cross is victoriously brought back, the priest releases white doves, as a symbol of The Holy Spirit.
+As the cross is victoriously brought back the priest releases a white doves as a symbol of The Holy Spirit.

 This tradition is carried out to remember and to celebrate the Baptism of Christ and to bless the waters.

-On the Eve of Epiphany the priest has made his house calls, with a bunch of fresh Basil, dipped into a bowl of holy water and shaken around every room, he blesses the house and anyone in his path will have the basil shaken at them too!
+On the Eve of Epiphany (5th January) priests make house calls and with a bunch of fresh Basil dipped into a bowl of holy water and shaken around every room he blesses the house.

 This is also the day that the naughty little imps, Kallikantzaroi, who came out for the twelve days of Christmas, being afraid of holy water, scuttle back to their underground homes.

-Another quaint custom, one that I only learnt about today from my friend Christos, is that of collecting two pebbles from the beach.
+Another quaint custom is that of collecting two pebbles from the beach.

 These are traditionally; dipples, ribbons of fried pastry, covered in honey, or loukoumades, small round doughnuts, again covered in honey, that have been especially prepared for today.

-Water blessed at Epiphany, or, Theophania, the “Theophany Water” is believed to different to Holy Water, in that its very nature has been changed and has become pure, honourable and praiseworthy.
+Water blessed at Epiphany or Theophania, the “Theophany Water” is believed to be different to Holy Water in that its very nature has been changed and has become pure, honourable and praiseworthy.

-Epiphany/Theophania, as you may have guessed, is a traditional day in The Greek Orthodox Church, for baptisms.
+Epiphany, as you may have guessed, is a traditional day in The Greek Orthodox Church for baptisms.

-Epiphany/Theophania, is followed by an eight day “Afterfeast”, meaning, all religious fasting is forgotten for these eight days, which is just as well, as it won’t be long now until fasting for Lent begins; forty days before Easter.
+Epiphany is followed by an eight day “Afterfeast”, meaning all religious fasting is forgotten for these eight days, which is just as well as it won’t be long now until fasting for Lent begins; forty days before Easter.

 The sixth of January, Theophania, in The Greek Orthodox Church, is the name day of: